 The Blue Lagoon

 A steaming pool of milky blue water in an unforgiving landscape of lava, the Blue Lagoon is among Iceland’s most attractive sights, and perhaps its most popular.
-At $60 per head, entrance is scandalously overpriced, but that doesn’t deter the crowds from pouring in.
+At $80 and up per head, entrance is scandalously overpriced, but that doesn’t deter the crowds from pouring in.
 And it didn’t deter us.

 Before visiting, we suspected that we were going to hate the Blue Lagoon.
 And in fact, we did.
 Kind of.
 If the price was the first strike, the crowd was strike two.
 This place is just as popular as we’d heard, and it was impossible to entirely relax.
 And as much as I’d love to believe that all the hundreds of people sharing my water were perfectly hygienic and had meticulously washed before entering, let’s not kid ourselves.